 She’s right.
 Supporting an authorised medical treatment is not unlawful.
 Forcing it on people may be another matter, although one could argue that fluoride in tap water could be deemed by some as a forced medical treatment.

-Which in my mind might be good balanced general legal advice; but leaves the employee not wanting a vaccination to dream up some excuse to avoid the needle, rather than just being free to say “thanks, but no thanks” without risking their income.
+Which in my mind might be good balanced general legal advice; but could leaves an employee not wanting a vaccination to dream up some excuse to avoid the needle, rather than just being free to say “thanks, but no thanks” without risking a workplace dispute.

-I wager it will be an employment court decision in a year or two that will establish the case law on whether employers can discriminate against employees who refuse a vaccine.
+I wager it will be an employment court decision in a year or two that will establish the case law on whether employers can discriminate against employees who refuse a vaccine or are un-vaccinated.
+Let’s remember that vaccinated people can still catch the virus, be infected, and pass it on.
+The best a vaccine can do – if it works – is reduce symptoms of an infection.
+Vaccinated people only protect themselves.
 Meanwhile…

 The annual flu jab is freely given by many employers to reduce staff sick days during winter.
 It’s a numbers game – a $40 flu jab is cheaper than paying five days’ sick leave and the impact that can have on the day-to-day running of a business.